wasp-lang/wasp/web/docs/data-model/prisma-file.md

 The same goes for the `myJob` job and `fooBar` API, where `Task` is used as an Entity.

+To read more about the relationship between Wasp Entities and Prisma models, check out the [Entities](./entities.md) page.

 ## Wasp-specific Prisma configuration

 Wasp mostly lets you use the Prisma schema file as you would in any other JS/TS project.
 However, there are some Wasp-specific rules you need to follow.